rickymclaren/sudoku/README.md

 sudoku
 ======

-Sudoku Solver that uses strategies instead of brute force
+Sudoku Solver that uses strategies instead of brute force.
+Python and Ruby versions.